-Is Covid-19 testing available for staff and residents?
+Is Covid-19 testing currently available for staff and residents?

 What happens if my loved one develops Covid-19?

-If a resident develops the symptoms of Covid-19, they will immediately be isolated within their room to allow us to complete the period of isolation advised by the UK Government.
-We will contact our local health professionals as well as Public Health England to notify them of the resident’s illness and to seek their guidance.
+If a resident develops the symptoms or tests positive for Covid-19, they will immediately be isolated within their room to allow us to complete the period of isolation advised by the UK Government.
+We will contact our local health professionals as well as Public Health England to notify them of the resident’s illness and to seek further guidance.
 Our main priority is to provide care for the resident concerned as well as protecting staff and other residents from contracting the illness.